Sophia-G-Chan/MYTE/README.md

 | `id` | `number` |  **Required** Id of a task is needed to delete a task |

 ## Roadmap
+### Milestone 1: create a minimum viable product
+- MVP = where a user can add a task, edit a task, delete task, and view this from a list or calendar.

 - Day 1 (Sept 10): Set-up Front-End & Back-End apps
     - Set up the React front-end and create basic components.
     - Create github repo for front-end and back-end